Davide-sd/sympy-plot-backends/doc/source/modules/interactive.rst

 2. Modify the configuration file to permanently change the interactive module.
    More information are provided in :ref:`Tutorial 4`.

+Note that:

-Note that interactive capabilities are already integrated with many plotting functions.
+* interactive capabilities are already integrated with many plotting functions.
   The purpose of the following documentation is to show a few more examples for each interactive module.

+* For technical reasons, all interactive-widgets plots in this documentation are created using Holoviz's Panel.
+Often, they will ran just fine with ipywidgets too.
+However, if a specific example uses the ``param`` library, then users will have to modify the ``params`` dictionary in order to make it work with ipywidgets.
+A couple of examples are provided below.

 The prange class